madplay/madplay.github.io/_posts/en/2023/2023-05-28-kafka-streams-windowing-and-joins.md

 ---

 # Kafka Streams Series
-- <a href="/en/post/kafka-streams-concepts-and-architecture" target="_blank" rel="nofollow">1.
+- <a href="/en/post/kafka-streams-concepts-and-architecture" target="_blank">1.
 Kafka Streams Concepts and Architecture</a>
-- <a href="/en/post/kafka-streams-kstream-and-ktable" target="_blank" rel="nofollow">2.
+- <a href="/en/post/kafka-streams-kstream-and-ktable" target="_blank">2.
 Kafka Streams KStream and KTable</a>
 - **3. Kafka Streams Windows and Joins**
-- <a href="/en/post/kafka-streams-error-handling-and-recovery" target="_blank" rel="nofollow">4.
+- <a href="/en/post/kafka-streams-error-handling-and-recovery" target="_blank">4.
 Kafka Streams Error Handling and Recovery Strategies</a>

 <br>